-Amendments to the Articles of Incorporation are made pursuant to $\S 179$ and $\S 133$ AktG and $\S 18$ and $\S 21$ of the Articles of Incorporation.
-According to $\S 21$ of the Articles of Incorporation, the Supervisory Board is authorized, without a resolution by the shareholders' meeting, to adjust the Articles of Incorporation to comply with new legal provisions that become binding for the Company and to amend the wording of the Articles of Incorporation.
+Amendments to the Articles of Incorporation are made pursuant to § 179 and § 133 AktG and § 18 and § 21 of the Articles of Incorporation.
+According to § 21 of the Articles of Incorporation, the Supervisory Board is authorized, without a resolution by the shareholders' meeting, to adjust

-Composition of the Board of Management
+Composition of the Board of Management Members of the Board of Management Department

-Members of the Board of Management Department
+moniboro or the board or management Boparanone

 Timotheus Höttges Chairman of the Board of Management (CEO)

 Reinhard Clemens T-Systems

 Niek Jan van Damme Germany

 Thomas Dannenfeldt Finance (CFO)

 Dr. Christian P. Illek Human Resources

 Dr. Thomas Kremer Data Privacy, Legal Affairs and Compliance

 Claudia Nemat Europe and Technology